Wrong Icon

 Integrated Shield Plans

 Medical expenses are a concern for many patients.
 It can, sometimes, be overwhelming to deal with the various health insurances, especially if this is your first encounter.
 Our staff will assist you with the administrative part of your insurance, as far as possible.
-Dr Teoh is on the panel for the following Integrated Shield Plans : NTUC, AIA, Singlife (Aviva), AXA.
-We are also willing to assist with any other insurer, Local or International.
+Dr. Teoh is on the panel for the following Integrated Shield Plans: NTUC, AIA, Singlife (Aviva), GE Insurance and AXA.

 Read More